 Given the above information, I have a very hard time understanding how anyone can tell me what I should believe or what is right.
 We don’t even have the same realities.
 “Right” is whatever is right for an individual based on their unique brain.
 Of course, to live in a civilized society, we have laws which are really just beliefs upon which the majority agree.
 For this reason, laws vary in different cultures.

 The need to be right denotes inflexible and limited thinking.
 Taking a position of being right assumes superiority and judges the other person.
 For you to be right, someone has to be wrong.
 Needing to be right is always an invitation for conflict and a misuse of efforts, I believe.
 The energy one uses to prove their “right-ness” and to influence others could be put to better, more positive use.
 I once read an analogy of this where two deer were standing on railroad tracks arguing about the right direction in which to go.
 While they were arguing, a train ran over them.

 Giving up the need to be right and being more open-minded can lead to a happier, more peaceful life and allow many opportunities for growth and learning.
 Not needing to be right can make a person more humble and a better listener.
 A person who does not have any identity or value invested in being right can live life not being afraid to make mistakes and can laugh more easily at themselves.
 When a person is secure with a strong sense of self, they feel no need to be right because a differing view is not a threat.

 At any time, I can only speak and decide for myself about what is right FOR ME within my brain’s reality.
-I was told recently by someone who I do not live in the “real” world.
+I was told recently by someone that I do not live in the “real” world.
 My world is just as real to me as theirs is to them and neither is right or wrong – only different.

 It’s not what you look at that matters, it’s what you see. ― Henry David Thoreau